 restore the relationships between the students involved.

-Example School acknowledges that school staff owe a duty of care to students to take reasonable steps to reduce the risk of reasonably foreseeable harm, which can include harm that may be caused by bullying behaviour.
+Toolamba PS acknowledges that school staff owe a duty of care to students to take reasonable steps to reduce the risk of reasonably foreseeable harm, which can include harm that may be caused by bullying behaviour.

 Scope

-This policy addresses how Example School aims to prevent and respond to student bullying behaviour.
-Example School recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
-These other inappropriate behaviours will be managed in accordance with our [insert the relevant policy title/s for your school here, eg: Student Code of Conduct and Student Wellbeing and Engagement Policy and Equal Opportunity policy.]
+This policy addresses how Toolamba PS aims to prevent and respond to student bullying behaviour.
+Toolamba PS recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
+These other inappropriate behaviours will be managed in accordance with our Student Engagement Policy

 This policy applies to all school activities, including camps and excursions.